 Each student's support program will be structured differently to support individual needs.
-However, all students on academic probation will be required to participate in the after-school Academic Probation Study Table.
+All students in the dorm who are on academic probation for two consecutive reporting periods will be required to participate in the Academic Probation Study Table in the Tutoring Center.
 Staff members will provide additional instructional support and monitor student work during this time.